Schiggy-3000/movenet_running_analysis/README.md

 ## About The Project

-Tensorflow built a model for pose estimation based on computer vision techniques that detect human figures in images and videos, so that one could determine, for example, where someone's elbow shows up in an image.
+Tensorflow built several model for [pose estimation](https://www.tensorflow.org/lite/examples/pose_estimation/overview) based on computer vision techniques that detect human figures in images and videos, so that one could determine, for example, where someone's elbow shows up in an image.
 The pose estimation models takes a processed camera image as input and outputs information about keypoints.
 The keypoints detected are indexed by a part ID:

 * nose: 0
 * left_eye: 1